fditraglia/ec2-for-econometricians/README.md

 Creating a Amazon Machine Image (AMI)
 --------------------------------------
+Note that the following will *not* give you the absolute latest version of R.
+If you want to make sure that you have the most recent version, which could be important if you're trying to develop packages, see the *next* section before following these steps:

 1. Launch a t2.micro instance using Amazon's Ubuntu Server 14.04 LTS AMI as above.
 2. Log into the instance and install whatever software you want.
 I'll install ``R``, ``Rcpp``, ``RcppArmadillo``, ``git``, ``tmux`` and ``htop`` as follows: